MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/troubleshoot-costmanagement.md

 ---
 # required metadata

-title: Troubleshoot purchase orders
+title: Troubleshoot cost management
-description: This topic describes how to fix issues that you might encounter while you work with cost management
+description: This topic describes how to fix issues that you might encounter while working with cost management
 author: riluan
 manager: tfehr
 ms.date: 10/13/2020